Abhishek-Mali-Personal/gqlgen-demo-example/README.md

 └── server.go
 ```
 > Step 4: We will be creating our custom structure
-First of all we will adjust some files and create some directories before actually writting some code.
+First of all we will adjust some files and create some directories before actually writing some code.

 1. Create a directory *example/models* copy  **example/graph/model/model_gen.go** file to *example/models*.
     It will look like this: